roots/docs/trellis/languages.md

 ## Using `wp` on trellis deploy
-At the time of writing there is way yet for locking-in languages of core, plugins and themes (for all plugins and themes), so we are stuck with installing the latest language available.
+At the time of writing there is no way yet for locking-in languages of core, plugins and themes (for all plugins and themes), so we are stuck with installing the latest language available.
 The best approach is using the official mechanisms, which would be the `wp language` subcommand:

 ### Prerequisites